SpenceKonde/DxCore/megaavr/extras/SerialImplementationNotes.md

 Before gwe get into the minutae and pick apart some of the remaining issues... one more thing....

-As many of you may be aware, the hardware USARTs are capable of functioning in some other modes, and some of the most intriguing to many uses have long been the OneWire (half duplex) mode, typically used in combination withthe Open Drain mode.
-This mode can now be enabled automatically by calling Serial.begin(baud, SERIAL_8N1 | SERIAL_HALF_DUPLEX). because loopback would have you receiving your outgoing characters, we turn off the RX interrupt before sending anything, and, in the TXComplete interrupt, empty the incoming data registers to get rid of the data that we just sent and then reenable it.
+As many of you may be aware, the hardware USARTs are capable of functioning in some other modes, and some of the most intriguing to many uses have long been the OneWire (half duplex) mode, typically used in combination with the Open Drain mode.
+This mode can now be enabled automatically by calling Serial.begin(baud, SERIAL_8N1 | SERIAL_HALF_DUPLEX). because loopback would have you receiving your outgoing characters, we turn off the RX interrupt before sending anything, and, in the TXComplete interrupt, empty the incoming data registers to get rid of the data that we just sent and then re-enable it.
 It seemed to work.
 We also added support for the RS485 option - include SERIAL_RS485 with or without those other arguments, and it will ensure that XDIR is output, and drive it high 1 bit before the start of a signal and keep it that way until 1 bit after the end of the signal.
 This is meant for controlling a line driver chip.
 And if your line driver happens to be active low, never fear, just invert the pin using pinConfigure or manually writing the PINnCTRL register for it!

 The constants you pass to options are in the new USART_constants file.